 Clute’s work has been presented internationally at venues such as The Kitchen, San Francisco Museum of Modern Art, ISEA2014 – Dubai, Shenzhen Museum of Contemporary Art and the Autonomous Mutant Festival.
 Awards, residencies, and recognition include the Fulbright Award, Meet the Composer’s Creative Connections Grant, Frog Peak Collective Experimental Music Award, Djerassi Artist-In-Residency, and MuseumsQuartier Wien Artist in Residency, Austria.

-Clute lives in Vermont where he is the co-director of the Rural Noise Ensemble and Associate Professor of Media Art at Northern Vermont University.
+Clute lives in Vermont where he is Associate Professor of Media Art at Northern Vermont University.
 Occasionally, he attempts to cross-country ski.

 Otto Muller is a composer, educator, and interdisciplinary artist interested in the dynamics of complicity.
 His work explores the historical, somatic, spatial and sonic vocabularies used to represent grief, violence, innocence, and loss through participatory engagement, hybrid poetics, and fragile chamber music.